eycorsican/go-tun2socks/README.md

 ## Features

-- Support both TCP and UDP (only IPv4 for now)
+- Support both TCP and UDP
+- Support both IPv4 and IPv6
-- Supported proxy handlers: SOCKS5, Shadowsocks, V2Ray
+- Support proxy handlers: SOCKS5, Shadowsocks, V2Ray
 - DNS cache
 - UDP direct relaying (design for iOS and may not usable on other platforms)
 - ICMP local echoing